 4.5 Criteria 1 - Offeror Qualifications

-The purpose of the Offeror Qualifications section is to determine the ability of the offeror to respond to this RFP.
-Offerors should describe and offer evidence of their ability to meet each of the qualifications listed below.
+The purpose of the Offeror Qualifications section is to determine the ability of the Offeror to respond to this Request for Proposal.
+Offerors must describe and offer evidence of their ability to meet each of the qualifications listed below.